 A joyful birth?!

-But more important to me is this: If you told me a few months ago that my birthing experience (with all the contractions and the water breaking, all the intensity and the unknowns at home and finally the pushing stage at the hospital) would be my most cherished and my most empowering memory, I would not have believed it.
-But three weeks after the birth date of my son, I am telling you that nothing had made me as proud of myself.
-And it is not because of some ‘pain’ I had to endure.
-There was intensity, but there was no ‘pain’ as such- in fact, there was calmness, but also a thrill, a longing, and also joy.
-It is hard to explain, and we can go into that in another post if you like (or you can message me directly with any questions!).
-But today, I would rather like to talk about the factors which, I think, have contributed to the joy and, yes, even the pleasure, of birth.
+But more important to me is this: If you told me a few months ago that my birthing experience (with all the contractions and the water breaking, all the intensity and the unknowns at home, and finally the pushing stage at the hospital) would be my most cherished and my most empowering memory, I would not have believed it.
+Three weeks after the birth date of my son, I am telling you that nothing has made me as proud.
+The thing is, I feel this way not because of some ‘pain’ I had to endure.
+There was intensity, but there was no ‘pain’ as such-I swear to you there was not.
+In fact, there was calmness, but also a thrill; a longing, and also joy.
+It is hard to explain, and today, I would rather like to talk about what, I think, have contributed to the joy and, yes, even the pleasure, of birth.

 - Gentle Birth App.
 I mentioned the Gentle Birth App in a previous post.
 I used this app religiously- listened to the affirmations while washing the dishes, hypnosis while sleeping, meditated on a daily basis.
 The aim was to have a calm, peaceful birth.
 Did it work at all?
 Well, people could not believe that I was already in active